POST /signal/evaluate

 default_payment_method String No

-The default ACH or non-ACH payment method to complete the transaction.
-SAME_DAY_ACH: Same Day ACH by NACHA.
-The debit transaction is processed and settled on the same day NEXT_DAY_ACH: Next Day ACH settlement for debit transactions, offered by some payment processors STANDARD_ACH: standard ACH by NACHA REAL_TIME_PAYMENTS: real-time payments such as RTP and FedNow DEBIT_CARD: if the default payment is over debit card networks MULTIPLE_PAYMENT_METHODS: if there is no default debit rail or there are multiple payment methods Possible values: SAME_DAY_ACH, NEXT_DAY_ACH, STANDARD_ACH, REAL_TIME_PAYMENTS, DEBIT_CARD, MULTIPLE_PAYMENT_METHODS
+The default ACH payment method to complete the transaction.
+When using a Balance-only ruleset, this field is ignored.
+SAME_DAY_ACH: Same Day ACH by Nacha.
+The debit transaction is processed and settled on the same day.
+STANDARD_ACH: Standard ACH by Nacha.
+MULTIPLE_PAYMENT_METHODS: If there is no default debit rail or there are multiple payment methods.
+Possible values: SAME_DAY_ACH, STANDARD_ACH, MULTIPLE_PAYMENT_METHODS

 user Object No